Robert Kraft & Other Suspects Receive No Human Trafficking Charges In Prostitution Sting

 But now, nearly a month later, no human trafficking charges have been filed against Kraft or anyone else charged in the sting, per TMZ Sports.

 That applies to Kraft, who faces two counts of solicitation, as well as the other 25 johns in the sting as well as the four people who operated the establishments.
-In addition, citing sources, TMZ said that “prosecutors have seen ZERO evidence of human trafficking to this point,” and that federal agencies didn’t get involved with the sting because they had seen no evidence of trafficking.
+In addition, citing sources, TMZ said that “prosecutors have seen ZERO evidence of human trafficking to this point,” and no federal agencies got involved with the sting because they had not seen any evidence of trafficking.

 At the time of the arrests, law enforcement used the phrase “human trafficking ring” numerous times.
 More charges are possible in the case, the site said.

 “Our concern in this investigation centers around victims of human trafficking,” Jupiter Police Chief Daniel Kerr said at the time, per South Coast Today.
-According to an ESPN report a couple of weeks after the sting, the two women “associated with” Kraft were probably not trafficked, as one was 40 years old and the other was 58, while both have valid massage licenses in the state of Florida.
+According to an ESPN report a couple of weeks after the sting, the two women “associated with” Kraft were probably not trafficked, as one was 40-years-old and the other was 58 and both have valid massage licenses in the state of Florida.

 A hearing on Kraft’s charges is scheduled for March 28, although the 77-year-old Kraft is not expected to appear in court, The Boston Globe reported this week.